GraphtyLove/python_http_requests_perfs/README.md

 You can find the here in [main.py](./main.py) with some comments.

 ## Perf report
-Those are the result of GET requests made on `https://quotable.io/random` with a Macbook Pro 16" i9 processor on 08/08/2022.
+Those are the result of GET requests made on `https://quotable.io/random` with a `Macbook Pro 16" i9 processor` on the `08/08/2022`.

 The results could change depending on the API but the gap should be more or less the same.